2shlomi9/Catan_Board_Game/README.md

 - Press "9" - pass the turn

 #### Points
- - Largest path : the player with the longest path(count from 5+) get 2 victory points
+ - Longest path : the player with the longest path(count from 5+) get 2 victory points
  - Largest army : the player with largest army(count from 3+) get 2 victory points
  - Build settlement : the plsyer get 1 victory point for each settlement
  - Build city : the player get 1 victory point for each city